The ‘organic’ label means better quality food but it comes at a price – it pays to know when to splash out and when to scrimp!

 Organic farming is great for the environment, too, because it doesn’t pollute, it increases soil fertility, reduces soil erosion and protects animals as well as bees that pollinate the flowers.
 It follows that it’s also better for farm workers and people living in the area.

-The only downside is that organic farming is more labour intensive and as a result, organic products are more expensive.
+Organic farming is more labour intensive and as a result, organic products tend to be more expensive.

 What to splash on